orleans-otoo/station-operations-intelligence/README.md

 ## Project Overview

 As an Operations Manager at an Amazon Delivery Station, I led a team of 2 managers and 50+ associates across a high-volume last-mile logistics operation.
-This project translates that operational experience into a structured data analysis — using SQL to answer five business questions that directly impact station efficiency, cost, and delivery performance.
+This project applies SQL analytics to five operational business questions — moving from raw data to strategic recommendations that directly impact cost, efficiency, and delivery performance.

 The goal: demonstrate that operational knowledge combined with analytical skills can drive strategic decisions — not just describe what happened, but diagnose why and recommend what to change.